mojaloop/documentation/discussions/workbench.md

 | __9.
 Financial Inclusion Advocates__ |       |   X   |       |       |       |   X   |   X   |

-## Usecase Inputs and outputs:
+## 7. Usecase Inputs and outputs:

 >_Pick 2 or 3 different users/usecases and drill down into the inputs and outputs for what meeting their needs may look like_
 >>_Note: As with anything of this nature, a lot of the users/usecases and associated conclusions are somewhat squishy, and can likely be put into different or altogether new boxes.
 Nonetheless, we will try to define these as well as possible._

-### Evaluating Hub Operator + Implementing DFSP
+### 7.1 Evaluating Hub Operator + Implementing DFSP
 As stated in our above assumptions, we aren't going to worry about Hub operators and Implementing DFSPs here.

-### Evaluating DFSP
+### 7.2 Evaluating DFSP

 >_We think of an evaluating DFSP as one who is not necessarily part of a current switch implementation, but a party who is mojaloop-curious, and a potential candidate to evangelize mojaloop to - without the tangible goal of a switch implementation in sight._

-**Use cases:**
+**7.2.1 Use cases:**
-1. Validate assumptions about Mojaloop (how it works, what it does, what it _doesn't_ do)
+- 1. Validate assumptions about Mojaloop (how it works, what it does, what it _doesn't_ do)
-2. View and play with a reference implementation
+- 2. View and play with a reference implementation
-3. Learn about mojaloop-enabled hubs and associated use cases (technology perspective)
+- 3. Learn about mojaloop-enabled hubs and associated use cases (technology perspective)
-4. Assess how Mojaloop will affect their business in the future
+- 4. Assess how Mojaloop will affect their business in the future

-**Examples from our user personas:**
+**7.2.2 Examples from our user personas:**
-1. Carbon - Enable cash-outs and OTC remittances over their agent network
+- 1. Carbon - Enable cash-outs and OTC remittances over their agent network
-2. Ssnapp - Enable multi payer/payee payments and rewards points over mojaloop
+- 2. Ssnapp - Enable multi payer/payee payments and rewards points over mojaloop
-3. Oneload - Simplify onboarding for other DFSPs to utilize OneLoad's agent network
+- 3. Oneload - Simplify onboarding for other DFSPs to utilize OneLoad's agent network
-4. Juvo - Plug in to a Mojaloop switch for a credit scoring and lending marketplace
+- 4. Juvo - Plug in to a Mojaloop switch for a credit scoring and lending marketplace

-**Outputs: (How can the Mojaloop OSS Community better serve these players?)**
+**7.2.3 Outputs: (How can the Mojaloop OSS Community better serve these players?)**
-- help to onboard to the mojaloop ecosystem
+- 1. help to onboard to the mojaloop ecosystem
-- help to understand the technology, where it works well, and the potential pitfalls/drawbacks
+- 2. help to understand the technology, where it works well, and the potential pitfalls/drawbacks
-- minimize investment in getting things working so they can focus on building out use case prototypes
+- 3. minimize investment in getting things working so they can focus on building out use case prototypes
-- take them from little to no understanding of Mojaloop -> demonstrating real prototypes
+- 4. take them from little to no understanding of Mojaloop -> demonstrating real prototypes

-**Inputs: (what are the things that we need to do to meet these goals)**
+**7.2.4 Inputs: (what are the things that we need to do to meet these goals)**
-1. Improved mojaloop documentation specific for this role.
+- 1. Improved mojaloop documentation specific for this role.
-  - Think about and design the documentation and onboarding flow specifically for *Evaluating DFSPs*
+  - 1.1 Think about and design the documentation and onboarding flow specifically for *Evaluating DFSPs*
-  - Documentation should be approachable by product manager etc. with little technical knowledge
+  - 1.2 Documentation should be approachable by product manager etc. with little technical knowledge
-2. Technical deep dive on the technology behind mojaloop, why, how it works (perhaps we can repurpose the js demonstrator in an interactive walkthrough an end to end transaction)
+- 2. Technical deep dive on the technology behind mojaloop, why, how it works (perhaps we can repurpose the js demonstrator in an interactive walkthrough an end to end transaction)
-3. Improved guides for up and running on 2-3 major kubernetes providers, self service and install scripts
+- 3. Improved guides for up and running on 2-3 major kubernetes providers, self service and install scripts
-4. Helm charts for 1-2 simulators/labs that can be spun up alongside a switch, with opinionated pre-configured settings
+- 4. Helm charts for 1-2 simulators/labs that can be spun up alongside a switch, with opinionated pre-configured settings

-## Mojaloop Powered Fintech
+### 7.3 Mojaloop Powered Fintech

 >_A Mojaloop Powered fintech is a fintech operating or wishing to operate on top of a mojaloop switch.
 There will definitely be crossover between Fintechs and DFSPs in this classification, but we will focus here on fintechs who are at the third level on the above "Mojaloop Spokes"_

-**Use cases:**
+**7.3.1 Use cases:**
-- Validate assumptions about Mojaloop (how it works, what it does, what it _doesn't_ do)
+- 1. Validate assumptions about Mojaloop (how it works, what it does, what it _doesn't_ do)
-- Learn how mojaloop is aligned with wholesale APIs, and what it would take to get a DFSP using these APIs over a Mojaloop switch
+- 2. Learn how mojaloop is aligned with wholesale APIs, and what it would take to get a DFSP using these APIs over a Mojaloop switch
-- Learn about mojaloop-enabled hubs and associated use cases (technology perspective)
+- 3. Learn about mojaloop-enabled hubs and associated use cases (technology perspective)
-- Assess how Mojaloop will affect their business in the future
+- 4. Assess how Mojaloop will affect their business in the future

-**Examples from our user personas:**
+**7.3.2 Examples from our user personas:**
-- EastPay - compare and shop around for banks/payment providers based on Mojaloop's open fee structure
+- 1. EastPay - compare and shop around for banks/payment providers based on Mojaloop's open fee structure
-- Jumo - Open up transparent and fairer lending markets on top of a Mojaloop enabled switch?
+- 2. Jumo - Open up transparent and fairer lending markets on top of a Mojaloop enabled switch?

-**Outputs: (How can the Mojaloop OSS Community better serve these players?)**
+**7.3.3 Outputs: (How can the Mojaloop OSS Community better serve these players?)**
-- Understand how Mojaloop and Wholesale APIs fit together (or don't)
+- 1. Understand how Mojaloop and Wholesale APIs fit together (or don't)
-- Enable fintechs to interact with Mojaloop over 1 or 2 wholesale banking APIs (e.g. GSMA MM api)
+- 2. Enable fintechs to interact with Mojaloop over 1 or 2 wholesale banking APIs (e.g. GSMA MM api)
-- take them from little to no understanding of Mojaloop -> demonstrating real prototypes
+- 3. take them from little to no understanding of Mojaloop -> demonstrating real prototypes

-**Inputs: (what are the things that we need to do to meet these goals)**
+**7.3.4 Inputs: (what are the things that we need to do to meet these goals)**
-1. Improved mojaloop documentation specific for this role.
+- 1. Improved mojaloop documentation specific for this role.
-2. Documentation or working document on how Mojaloop will work with wholesale apis
+- 2. Documentation or working document on how Mojaloop will work with wholesale apis
-3. Self-deployed lab environment with DFSP that expose some wholesale apis with basic functionality for fintechs to test against
+- 3. Self-deployed lab environment with DFSP that expose some wholesale apis with basic functionality for fintechs to test against

-## OSS Lab/Workbench efforts alongside others
+## 8. OSS Lab/Workbench efforts alongside others

 There are others in the community working on some of these needs we outlined above.
 How can we align ourselves together to: (1) Not duplicate efforts (nor step on each other's toes) and (2) Provide the most impact for end users and the Mojaloop community as a whole